Heat wave edges higher in southern Europe, fuels wildfires

-Italy saw temperatures in places upwards of 40 C (104 F), Rome remained broiling and health alerts were issued for Florence and Bologna for Friday and Saturday.
+Italy saw temperatures in places upwards of 40 C (104 F), and Rome broiled.
+By late afternoon Friday, the heat in Florence reached 39 C (102 F).
+That city and Bologna also were issued alerts for Saturday by the health ministry.

-Giancarlo Penza, of the Rome-based Catholic charity Sant’Egidio Community, warned in an appeal on state TV that the most vulnerable in such weather are elderly people living alone and the homeless.
+Giancarlo Penza, of the Rome-based Catholic charity Sant’Egidio Community, reminded viewers of state TV that the most vulnerable in such weather are elderly people living alone and the homeless.

 “(The latter) are the persons who are invisible, who live on the street,” Penza said.
 “Knock on the door of an older person” who lives alone, next door, or “stop someone on the street” without a home and ask if they need help, he urged Italians.